any-migrate/any-migrate/README.md

 ```

 `any-migrate` is the command line utility that you'll use to interact with
 any-migrate.
-A "repository" is a plugin which is used for keeping track of
+A _repository is a plugin which is used for keeping track of which
-which migrations have been applied.
-The "file" stores this informtion in a
+migrations have been applied.
+The _file_ repository plugin stores this
-plain file.
-A migrator is a plugin which applies changes.
-The "mysql" plugin
+information in a plain file.
+A _migrator_ is a plugin which applies changes.
+The
-applies changes to a MySQL database.
+_mysql_ plugin applies changes to a MySQL database.

 Then create a configuration (YAML file):